George Jackson (chemist)

 George Jackson (born 31 July 1962) is a British Professor of Chemical Physics in the Department of Chemical Engineering at Imperial College London.
 He is noted for developing molecular models that describe the thermodynamic properties of complex fluids; as one of the developers of statistical associating fluid theory (SAFT); and for his work in founding the discipline of molecular systems engineering.
-His theoretical work has found a wide range of practical applications in industries such as pharmaceuticals, and emerging fields like sustainable energy, and carbon capture and storage.
+His theoretical work has found a wide range of practical applications in industries such as specialty chemicals and pharmaceuticals, and emerging fields like sustainable energy, and carbon capture and storage.

 Early life and career

 Jackson was born in Spain and grew up in Switzerland.
-He read a B.Sc. in Chemistry at Chelsea College (1980-1983), followed by a D.Phil. in Physical Chemistry at Exeter College, University of Oxford (1983-1986).
+He read a B.Sc. in Chemistry at Chelsea College, University of London (1980-1983), followed by a D.Phil. in Physical Chemistry at Exeter College, University of Oxford (1983-1986).
 After postdoctoral work at Cornell University with Keith E. Gubbins (1986-1989), he became a Lecturer and Reader in Physical Chemistry at the University of Sheffield (1989-1998), and has been Professor of Chemical Physics at Imperial College London since 2001.